 A knowledgeable, well-trained registered nurse visits your home regularly to help you stay healthy and safe during your pregnancy.
 Many new moms in the program develop a close, trusting relationship with their Nurse-Family Partnership nurse.

 Count on your nurse to help you build confidence and find the tools and resources you need to ensure a healthy, safe start for your baby.
-Get encouragement and take steps towards a stable life with opportunities for success for you and your child.
+Get encouragement and take steps toward a stable life with opportunities for success for you and your child.

 Focused Help for First-Time Mothers